Pennsauken Township, New Jersey: Education

-Pennsauken High School (1,317; 9–12).
-Beginning in 1972, Merchantville sent its students to attend the Pennsauken district's high school as part of a sending/receiving relationship with the Merchantville School District; the Merchantville district has sought to end the relationship with the Pennsauken school and send its students to Haddon Heights High School.
-From 2015 to 2019 Merchantville was phased out of the Pennsauken High School.

 Also available in the township is the Pennsauken Technical High School, which offers day and evening technical and vocational education to students from across the county.

 Eustace Preparatory School is a coeducational, private high school for students in grades 9–12, founded in 1954 by the priests and brothers of the Society of the Catholic Apostolate (the Pallottines).
 Established in 1927, St. Cecilia School is a K–8 elementary school that operates under the auspices of the Roman Catholic Diocese of Camden.
 St. Cecilia operates jointly with a group of schools in Camden in the Catholic Partnership Schools, a post-parochial model of Urban Catholic Education.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 144.85 mi of roadways, of which 105.82 mi were maintained by the municipality, 26.76 mi by Camden County, 10.27 mi by the New Jersey Department of Transportation and 2.00 mi by the Delaware River Port Authority.

 Major roads through the township include Route 130, the largest highway through the township, which intersects with Route 73 in the northern part of the township, near the Cinnaminson Township border.
 Route 90 is a short highway leading to the Betsy Ross Bridge, which connects the township with Philadelphia.
 Owned and operated by the Delaware River Port Authority, the bridge stretches 8500 ft between abutments and opened to traffic on April 30, 1976.
 New Jersey Route 38 and Route 70 merge westbound in the eastern part of the township near the Cherry Hill border and U.S. Route 30 at the border with Camden.
 US 130 and 30 and NJ 38 and 70 converge at the Airport Circle in the southern section of Pennsauken Township.

 CR 537 passes through in the south while CR 543 travels through in the north.